 ID Mitigation EI-5.01 Aboveground tanks will be equipped with overfill protection and spill containment consisting of perimeter dykes or secondary containment in the tank design.
-EI-5.02 All aboveground petroleum product tanks with a capacity greater than 5,000 L will be registered by the contractor with Manitoba Conservation and Water Stewardship and have a valid operating permit.
-EI-5.03 Construction, installation or removal of petroleum product storage tank systems will only occur under the supervision of a registered licensed petroleum technician.
-EI-5.04 Containment measures, such as secondary containment (i.e., berms) will be used at all locations where stationary oil-filled equipment is used.
+EI-5.02 All aboveground petroleum product tanks with a capacity greater than 5,000 L will be registered by the Contractor with Manitoba Conservation and water Stewardship and have a valid operating permit.
+LI-5.05 supervision of a registered licensed petroleum technician EI-5.04 Containment measures, such as secondary containment (i.e., berms) will be used at all locations where stationary oil-filled equipment is used.
 EI-5.05 Contractors will inspect all mobile and stationary equipment using petroleum products on a regular basis to ensure that measures are taken immediately to stop any leakage discovered.
-EI-5.06 Fuelling of equipment or portable storage tanks will be a minimum of 100 m from the ordinary high water mark of any waterbody.
-EI-5.07 Fuelling operations require the operator to visually observe the process 100% of the time.
-EI-5.08 If dykes are used, the containment areas will be dewatered after rainfall events and the containment water disposed of as specified in contract specifications.
+EI-5.06 Fuelling of equipment or portable storage tanks will be a minimum of 100 m from the ordinary high water FI-5.07 Fuelling operations require the operator to visually observe the process 100% of the time.
+If dukes are used, the containment areas will be dewatered after rainfall events and the containment LI-3.00 water disposed of as specified in contract specifications.
 EI-5.09 Once petroleum product storage areas are no longer required, a Phase I and where required a Phase II Environmental Site Assessment will be carried out to determine if remediation is required in accordance with national standards.
 EI-5.10 Only approved aboveground petroleum storage tanks will be used during the construction phase of the project.
-No underground tanks will be permitted.
-EI-5.11 Orientation for Contractor and Manitoba Hydro employees working in construction areas will include petroleum product storage and handling awareness.
+No underground tanks will be permitted EI-5.11 Orientation for Contractor and Manitoba Hydro employees working in construction areas will include petroleum product storage and handling awareness.
 EI-5.12 Petroleum product dispensing systems will be secured and locked by authorized personnel when not in use by authorized personnel.
-EI-5.13 Petroleum product inventories will be taken weekly by the owner/operator on all aboveground tanks greater than 5,000 L and retained for inspection by Manitoba Hydro or Manitoba Conservation upon request.
+EI-5.13 Petroleum product inventories will be taken weekly by the owner/operator on all aboveground tanks request.
 EI-5.14 Petroleum product storage containers in excess of 230 L will be located on level ground and will incorporate secondary containment with a capacity of 110% of the largest container volume.
-Water collected in the containment shall be removed regularly so as not to diminish the capacity of the containment.
-EI-5.15 Petroleum product storage sites and mobile transportation units will be equipped with fire suppressant equipment and products.
-EI-5.16 Petroleum product storage tanks will be protected from vehicle collisions by concrete filled bollards.
-EI-5.17 Petroleum product storage will be located a minimum of 100 m from the ordinary high water mark of waterbodies, riparian areas or wetlands.
+Water collected in the containment shall be removed regularly so as not to diminish the capacity of the Containment.
+EI-3.15 equipment and products EI-5.16 Petroleum product storage tanks will be protected from vehicle collisions by concrete filled bollards.
+FI-5 17 Petroleum product storage will be located a minimum of 100 m from the ordinary high water mark of LI 3.17 waterbodies, riparian areas or wetlands.
 EI-5.18 Petroleum products stored outside will be in waterproof and labeled containers, placed on spill containment pallets.
 EI-5.20 Petroleum products will display required signage, placards and labeling, and will be transported, handled and stored in accordance with provincial legislation.
-EI-5.21 Petroleum products will only be stored and handled within designated areas at construction camps and marshalling yards.
-EI-5.22 Portable petroleum product storage containers will be placed on spill trays with a capacity of 110% of the largest container when not in use.
+EI-3.21 marshalling vards FI-5.22 Portable petroleum product storage containers will be placed on spill travs with a capacity of 110% of the ,, largest container when not in use.
 Water collected in the containment shall be removed regularly so as not to diminish the capacity of the containment.
 EI-5.23 Slip tanks and barrels will be securely fastened to the vehicle during transport and fuelling operations.
 EI-5.24 Spill control and clean-up equipment and materials will be available at all petroleum product storage and dispensing locations.
-EI-5.25 Spill trays will remain impervious at very low temperatures (-45 °C) and have accumulated precipitation removed regularly.
+EI-5.25 Spill trays will remain impervious at very low temperatures (-45 °C) and have accumulated precipitation